 The limited by guarantee company structure is most often used by charities and non-profit organisations.
 Consequently, members do not receive any of the company’s surplus income.
 Instead, these ‘profits’ are reinvested in the company for the purpose of furthering its mission and activities.
 This is in contrast to the limited by shares company structure, which is typically used by commercial (for-profit) enterprises that aim to maximise profits for the personal benefit of shareholders.

 Who can be a guarantor of a limited company?

 A guarantor can be an individual (‘natural’) person or a corporate body.
 Anyone who wishes to be a guarantor of a limited company must be in a financial position to pay the amount of their guarantee.

 A guarantee is a legal agreement.
 Therefore, guarantors must fulfil this financial obligation if and when required.
 The value of most guarantees is £1 per member.

 Difference between a guarantor and director

-- They decide on the aims and objectives of the business.
+- deciding the aims and objectives of the business

 Register a company limited by guarantee today

 Rapid Formations provides online registration with Companies House in just 3 working hours.
 Our limited by guarantee company formation package with Model articles of association is ideal for non-profit organisations like sports associations, cooperatives, social clubs, and membership organisations.